david-sauvage/effective-java-summary/README.md

 __Item 18 : Favor composition over inheritance__

 With inheritance, you don't know how your class will react with a new version of its superclass.
-For example, you may have added a new method whose signature will be the same in the next release of its superclass.
+For example, you may have added a new method whose signature will happen to be the same than a method of its superclass in the next release.
+You will then override a method without even knowing it.

 Also, if there is a flaw in the API of the superclass you will suffer from it too.
 With composition, you can define your own API for your class.